 What are the Components of an Innovation Ecosystem (With Real-World Context)

-In today’s world, innovation is less about lone genius and more about smart collaboration.
+Any innovation leader would tell you that innovation is less about lone genius and more about smart collaboration.
+Working in isolation is a passé concept.
 A well-functioning innovation ecosystem acts as a catalyst for growth, providing:

 1. People